 • Approver Phone

-After your request has been approved by your supervisor, your request will then be forwarded to OISA for our review.
+After your job has been confirmed by your supervisor, your request will then be forwarded to OISA for final review.
 If it is complete and correct, we will then be able to issue you a Social Security Certification of On-Campus Employment for you to take with you to your Social Security appointment.

 If you are applying for a SSN based on off-campus employment, you will need to present documentation of your US employment authorization, as follows: